Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

-Starting with that, we add a bonus to the symbol called `rescale()` and move it to the first position in the context’s symbol array if it’s not already there. `MaxCtxAdder` is the value that will prevent the symbol frequency from becoming less than 1 if it’s not in the CM(N) context.
+Starting with that, we add a bonus to the symbol that called `rescale()` and move it to the first position in the context’s symbol array if it’s not already there. `MaxCtxAdder` is the value that will prevent the symbol frequency from becoming less than 1 if it’s not in the CM(N) context.

 ```
 void rescale(context* Context)